dhirendrapratapsingh/ReactApp/README.md

 1. Impemented User Sign in page(Authorizartion via .auth0 )Auth0 provides authentication and authorization as a service to make application secure.
 2. Implemented  Routing mechanism- Navigation to different pages
 3. Navigation bar
-4. List of cards- in Home tab
+4. List of cards- in Cards tab
 5. Delete action- icon on top right of each button
 6. Add actiom: bottom right of Home window
 7. Implemented Modals on both actions.